 Health Information System and Community Health Information System

 Although vastly improved within the last few years, generation and use of strategic information for HIV planning and resource allocation has previously been limited.
 Health Information Systems remain fragmented and not adequately effective.
 Some non government partners do not report to the Health Management Information System (HMIS), while it faces issues of accuracy, completeness of reporting, reliability, timeliness and consistency and overall quality.
 (Ministry of Health HMIS Data Quality Report 2012, Annex 19, p.11; Global Fund On Site Data Verification Feedback 2013- Annex 63c) Disease surveillance is still at a nascent stage while vital statistics cover only a section of the country.
 Several data quality issues have been reported by the Global Fund and within country reports.
 The use of strategic information for planning and resource allocation has previously been limited.
 The MOH is in the process of developing and having a fully operationalizing a Health Management Information System that can provide routine reports for the HIV Program.
 There is need to link the Health Management Information System to a Community Health Information System which can generate and analyze strategic information for PSM and HMIS more frequently.
-DHIS (District Health Information Systems) implementation is also planned to support ART and HCT scale up, integration and linkages with other programs.
+DHIS (District Health Information Systems) implementation is also planned to support ART, PMTCT and HCT scale up, integration and linkages with other programs.
 Strengthening of Logistical Management Information Systems (LMIS) is also planned, as well as the use of electronic and mobile systems for patient tracking, reminders and data base automation as part of adherence support and strengthening the supply chain management system.

 Medical products, vaccines and technologies